vijayk2000/sfguide-data-engineering-with-snowpark-python/prerequisites.md

 In order for your GitHub Actions workflow to be able to connect to your Snowflake account you will need to store your Snowflake credentials in GitHub.
 Action Secrets in GitHub are used to securely store values/variables which will be used in your CI/CD pipelines.
 In this step, we will create secrets for each of the parameters.

-- From the repository, click on the Settings tab near the top of the page.
-From the Settings page, click on the "Secrets and variables" then "Actions" tab in the left-hand navigation.
+- From the repository, click on the `Settings` tab near the top of the page.
+From the Settings page, click on the `Secrets and variables` then `Actions` tab in the left-hand navigation.
 The Actions secrets should be selected.
-For each secret listed below click on "New repository secret" near the top right and enter the name given below along with the appropriate value (adjusting as appropriate).
+For each secret listed below click on `New repository secret` near the top right and enter the name given below along with the appropriate value (adjusting as appropriate).

     Secret Name | Secret Value
     ------------|--------------
-    SNOWSQL_ACCOUNT | \<myaccount\>
+    SNOWFLAKE_ACCOUNT | \<myaccount\>
-    SNOWSQL_USER | \<myusername\>
+    SNOWFLAKE_USER | \<myusername\>
-    SNOWSQL_PWD | \<mypassword\>
+    SNOWFLAKE_PWD | \<mypassword\>
-    SNOWSQL_ROLE | HOL_ROLE
+    SNOWFLAKE_ROLE | HOL_ROLE
-    SNOWSQL_WAREHOUSE | HOL_WH
+    SNOWFLAKE_WAREHOUSE | HOL_WH
-    SNOWSQL_DATABASE | HOL_DB
+    SNOWFLAKE_DATABASE | HOL_DB

 - Notes:
-    - To get the SNOWSQL_ACCOUNT, there are a few different ways to get this, but the easiest way to get the account info in the correct format is to open a snowflake worksheet and run the following query, which will output ```<organization-accountname>```
+    - To get the SNOWFLAKE_ACCOUNT, there are a few different ways to get this, but the easiest way to get the account info in the correct format is to open a snowflake worksheet and run the following query, which will output ```<organization-accountname>```

     ```
     select SPLIT_PART(t.value:host::varchar, '.', 1) as org_account_name